Skip to Main Content

 COR-17 Doug’s Poppin’ Good Popcorn

-Item Details: This popcorn was grown right in Cedarburg, by great gardener - Doug.
+Item Details: This popcorn was grown right in Cedarburg, by a great gardener - Doug.
 Enjoy this local popcorn!

 Popcorn (Z. m. everta) is a type of flint corn with a soft starchy center inside the very hard, slightly translucent kernel.
 When heated, moisture inside the kernel produces steam that creates enough pressure to explode the kernel inside out, with the starchy center extruded into a cooked, fluffy white mass.
 Pops most consistently if you freeze the kernels first then throw them directly into a kettle with hot oil.